Fred T. Goldberg Jr.: Career

-In 1989, Goldberg was selected to be the Commissioner of the IRS.
-He held that position until 1992, when he was chosen as Assistant Secretary for Tax Policy in the United States Department of the Treasury.
-He currently resides in Bethesda, Maryland with his family and is a partner in the office of Skadden, Arps, Slate, Meagher & Flom.
+In 1989, Goldberg was selected to be the commissioner of the IRS.
+He held that position until 1992, when he was chosen as assistant secretary for tax policy in the United States Department of the Treasury.
+He currently resides in Bethesda, Maryland, with his family and is a partner in the office of Skadden, Arps, Slate, Meagher & Flom.

+Career accolades

+In September 2022, Goldberg was named to the Washingtonian's 2022 Top Lawyers Hall of Fame.

 Interactions with Scientology

-Allegedly, Scientology officials, including Church leader David Miscavige arrived at his office without an appointment one day to petition for relief.
+Allegedly, Scientology officials, including the Church leader David Miscavige, arrived at his office without an appointment one day to petition for relief.
 The meeting was not listed on Goldberg's appointment calendar, which was obtained by The New York Times through the Freedom of Information Act (FOIA).

-While details are not known, it was under Goldberg's administration that the long running IRS/Scientology legal conflict ended, though it took two years (under two other Commissioners) to work out the details.
+While details are not known, it was under Goldberg's administration that the long running IRS/Scientology legal conflict ended, though it took two years (under two other commissioners) to work out the details.
 Scientology received a unique tax exemption in 1993 and the IRS has refused to release the agreement, even after a FOIA request by The New York Times and when requested by the court in the Sklar case.
-(A draft version of the agreement was leaked to the WSJ and published late in 1997.)
+(A draft version of the agreement was leaked to The Wall Street Journal and published late in 1997.)

 In early 2002, Judge Silverman, of the United States Court of Appeals for the Ninth Circuit wrote the following:

 If the IRS does, in fact, give preferential treatment to members of the Church of Scientology—allowing them a special right to claim deductions that are contrary to law and rightly disallowed to everybody else—then the proper course of action is a lawsuit to stop that policy.
 The remedy is not to require the IRS to let others claim the improper deduction, too.